Cycling the original tour de france - 5439km

 Now for some highlights

 Stage 5, Chamonix to Grenoble (368km), was the big milestone stage, which meant when I departed Chamonix I was nervous.
 I had told myself if I could get through this I could get all the way to Paris.
 My legs felt like they were made of lead as I crawled up my first climb out of Les Houches, thanks to the 4000m of climbing in yesterdays stage.
 This added to my nerves and apprehension.
 With the previous 4 stages, I didn’t know what to expect or what lay ahead, they were just numbers on a page and place names on a map.
 But for this stage, I was on home roads all the way.
-I could picture the route and new every one of the monster climbs, and I knew that on any normal day no one would contemplating cycling from Chamonix to Geneva via the mighty Col du Galibier, it was laughable!
+I could picture the route and knew every one of the monster climbs, and I knew that on any normal day no one would contemplate cycling from Chamonix to Geneva via the mighty Col du Galibier, it was laughable!
 After the first two climbs my legs had loosened and as we started up towards the Col des Aravis the nerves started to fade and the smile grew.
 It was a crystal clear evening, the moon lit up the steep rock face that flanked the climb, we chatted in between listening to podcasts.
 For me, I was engrossed in getting through the 150 Tough Girl Podcasts which gave me no end of inspiration and motivation as I peddled around France.
 Whilst Lee was enjoying the Rapha podcasts and Battle of Britain audiobooks.
 It was coming up to 2 pm as we reached the summit and were met with 100 or more partying wedding guests dancing the night away in one of the 3 restaurants that line the Col. We pulled over in the carpark to put on some warm clothes ready for the descent, to the gleeful sounds of Sweet Caroline blasting out of the speakers.
-Some of the wedding guests had spilt outside onto the terrace and were initially a little perplexed to see us cycling so late into the night, but alcoholic inside them quickly took over as they turned into avid Tour de France supporters running alongside us screaming Allez Allez Allez!
+Some of the wedding guests had spilt outside onto the terrace and were initially a little perplexed to see us cycling so late into the night, but alcohol inside them quickly took over as they turned into avid Tour de France supporters running alongside us screaming Allez Allez Allez!
 (This was something we experienced a lot of in the early hours of the morning as we made our way around the country).

 By 10 am we had made it to St Michel de Maurienne at the base of Col du Galibier (via the Col du Télégraphie).
 After a quick run around the supermarket stocking up on supplies, I then devoured a family size tub of Ben & Jerry’s Cookie Dough ice-cream to be sure I had the energy to climb a further 2000m of ascent.
 I had made both these climbs a number of times before, but never as the slowest rider on the road and never with luggage on my bike.
-It didn’t matter how many cyclists overtook me during those hours, I was content in the knowledge that I had been peddling since yesterday evening and had 1400km in a handful of days before that, it was okay if I was slow.
+It didn’t matter how many cyclists overtook me during those hours, I was content in the knowledge that I had been peddling since yesterday evening and had done 1400km in a handful of days before that, it was okay if I was slow.
 The top of the Galibier had only been cleared of snow and open to the public just two days before our arrival.
 If it hadn’t been open we would have been hiking in the snow with the bikes on our shoulders, so I was very grateful that the roads were clear.
 The snow on the sides of the road added to the dramatic landscape on this mighty mountain.
 Its scale is vast.
 The climb from my ice-cream is just shy of 35km in length topping out at 2,654m at the summit.
 It is a must for any cyclist at least once in their life, it is magical.
 Lee had been at the top for some time when I limped around the final bend, but we were both overjoyed.
 The summit symbolised that we could get to Paris, we had a chance at this.
 On went every bit of clothing I had in my bag, I pulled the drawstring tight around my face on my two hoods that I had put on under my helmet, ready for the long descent.
 There was still a further 94km to go to finish the stage.

 Similarly, my other stage highlight came on the biggest climbing day of the Pyrénées.
 Stage 10, Luchon to Bayonne, only 328km in distance but 5534m of vertical ascent, and would probably have been regarded as the ‘Queens Stage’.
 The climbing began immediately as we left Luchon, as the 5 epic cols of the stage, totalling 5000m of uphill, came within the first 170km of the stage.
 It was 5 pm when we started climbing the Peyresourde, and the suns rays were still hot.
 I rode most of the climb with my head down, weaving between pockets of shade and talking to the legs, as they were not amused by the 7 -10% gradient straight out of the blocks.
-With 4km to go to the summit, however, the landscape changed and the beauty of the Pyrénées was revealed in all its finest, including some spectacular switchbacks.
+With 4km to go to the summit, however, the landscape changed and the beauty of the Pyrénées was revealed in all its finery, including some spectacular switchbacks.
 There was no way you could do anything but look at your surroundings in awe.
 Soon as we rolled over the summit it was very easy to tell that this year’s Tour was coming over this particular mountain, as the tarmac on the descent was unbelievable!
 Weeeeeeee!
 Quick to follow was the Col d’Aspin, the sun was setting, deer were running alongside us and there was not a sole to be seen.
 It was perfect.
 By the time we descended from the second summit and arrived at the base of the infamous Col du Tourmalet it was nearing midnight, we stopped and had a sandwich and decided to have a 40 minute power nap as we couldn’t afford to be tired at the top, as the temperature would be low single figures, making a sleep not possible.
-Plus we need to be awake enough for what would be a very long descent.
+Plus we needed to be awake enough for what would be a very long descent.
 We climbed under the clearest of skies, covered in a blanket of a million stars, reaching the 2115m summit at 2.30am.
 We were quick to put on every item of clothing we had with us before starting the descent.
 Even in 5 layers, including a down vest and a down jacket I was instantly freezing.
 We stopped every 4 to 5km of the 19km descent, hoping off the bikes, shaking our hands violently and doing lots of star jumps in a bid to get the feeling back in our extremities.

 As we started up our fourth climb, the Col de Soulor, we were greeted with a spectacular sunrise to thaw us out.
 The road was absolutely beautiful, although pretty steep in the later parts, but then came the Aubisque.
 Wow!
 This Col has just been skyrocketed to the top spot of my favourite ever climbs.
 Just stunning.
 There were also no cars on the climb, as the road the other side had fallen away with a landslide and was only wide enough for bicycles to get through.
 It couldn’t have been more peaceful or perfect, and the weather was everything you could hope for, blue skies and sunshine, but still cool enough to make climbing pleasurable.
 We had descended from the high mountains by 9 am for a coffee and croissant (or 5), smiling from ear to ear.
 What a truly incredible and memorable evening that had been.
 We couldn’t stop for long, we were only half way, we rode another 160km to finish the stage.